pwrlabs/pwrlabs-docs/docs/developers/building-dapps/using-conduit-nodes.md

 The `Transactions` class manages the list of transactions awaiting approval:

 Once the data is fetched from PWR Chain the transactions associated with sending 100 pwr to the user will be stored in the transactionsAwaitingApproval array.

+Create a `transaction` file in your project and add the following code:

 <Tabs>
 <TabItem value="javascript" label="JavaScript">